steffinchen/bloggy/src/content/edge-of-winter-shawl.md

 You should now have the following on your needles:

-- 3 sts - marker - 3 sts - marker - 6 sts - marker - 3 sts - 3 sts (total 18 sts, first half of stitches in color A, second half in color B)
+- 3 sts - marker - 3 sts - marker - 6 sts - marker - 3 sts - marker - 3 sts (total 18 sts, one half of stitches in color A, other half in color B)

 From now on, all the increases happen in the stockinette section.